AvaloniaUI/avalonia-docs/docs/basics/user-interface/controls/creating-controls/defining-properties.md

 ```

 In this example, a custom property called `RepeatCount` is defined as an integer property for the `MyCustomButton` control.
 The property is registered using the `AvaloniaProperty` system, allowing it to be accessed, modified, styled, and data-bound by users of the control.

+## Further Reading

+For more information see the [Defining Properties How-To](../../../../guides/custom-controls/defining-properties.md)